Cool Winter: Colour Analysis Guide

 Deep, bright and icy, Cool Winter has the most vibrant colour palette of the 4-seasons.
 Picture a winter scene – everything is clear, crisp and lacking any real warmth.
 Winter colouring is intense and high contrast – which is why Winter types shine in black and jewel-like colours.
 Think bold scarlet, bright white, emerald green or hot pink.

 Do you shine in these colours?
 Then you could be a Cool Winer (also known as a True Winter).
-Dressing for your natural colouring is absolutely crucial and a real game-changer when it comes to your wardrobe routine.
-Wearing the right colours will make your skin look healthier, features more defined and imperfections minimised.
+Dressing for your natural colouring is a real game-changer when it comes to your wardrobe routine.
+Wearing the right colours will make your skin look healthier, and features more defined and imperfections minimised.
 So, it pays to get your colours right.

 In today’s post, I share my quick guide to Cool Winter skin tones: what they are, how to know if you’re a Cool Winter, their best colours and celebrities who share this season.